DerekMorrison59/FinalProject/README.md

 # Gradle for Android and Java Final Project

+## Developer Notes

+The joke library returns a random joke from a collection and tries not to return the same joke for any 2 consecutive requests.
+A configurable delay (launch_delay_ms) was added to simulate the time it takes to retrieve a joke from the server.
+(The real purpose of the delay is to show the spinner)

+### Optional Test Task

+This task assumes that the GCE local server is not running and therefore does not have to worry about stopping it first.
+* Gradle Task Name: **startTestCycle**

+### Differences between 'free' and 'paid' versions

+Each has a different app_name
+Each has different instructions
+Each has its own launch_delay_ms

+### Free
+- shows a banner ad on the main screen this requires an extra widget (com.google.android.gms.ads.AdView) in the free layout file
+- displays an interstitial ad every third time (configurable) the user clicks 'Tell Joke' this requires an additional activity (com.google.android.gms.ads.AdActivity) in the free version AndroidManifest file
+- app_name is Build it Bigger Free
+- has launch_delay_ms = 500
+- the spinner appears after the interstitial ad is dismissed

+### Paid
+- app_name is Build it Bigger Pro
+- has launch_delay_ms = 750
+- the spinner appears when the user clicks 'Tell Joke'

+# Gradle for Android and Java Final Project Outline

 In this project, you will create an app with multiple flavors that uses multiple libraries and Google Could Endpoints.
 The finished app will consist of four modules.
 A Java library that provides jokes, a Google Could Endpoints